lbryio/lbry.com/content/faq/youtube.md

 ### Claiming rewards {#reward}

 As soon as you've enrolled, you can claim your rewards.
+Rewards can be claimed on a monthly basis and will be prorated if not claimed for over a month.
+The reward will let you know when you can claim it again.
+If you've claimed your yearly reward in the past year, you are still eligible for the monthly reward right away.

 1. Visit [lbry.tv](https://lbry.tv) or download the LBRY Desktop app from [lbry.com](https://lbry.com/get).
 2. Sign in with the email that matches the address on your [YouTube status page](/youtube/status).
 You can change your email on this page if you want to sign in with a different email.